mdang/ga-lessons/css-frameworks/README.md

 * Describe the benefits of using responsive design
 * Describe what it means to go mobile first
-* Explain the difference between a responsive website and a mobile-specific website
+* Explain how a grid system works
+* Implement class-based CSS
 * Create a responsive layout that adjusts according to the screen/window size
-* Explain how a grid system works

 ## Introduction: Grids (10 mins)
 ### Why use a CSS grid?